tobiasdroste/AndroidCupsPrint/README.md

 Port of cups4j to Android.

+## About this fork and maintenance

+This repository is a maintained fork of the original AndroidCupsPrint project.
+It was forked from the historical work by Jon Freeman and later community maintenance, and has since been modernized and kept up to date by Tobias Droste:
+- Migrated and consolidated to Kotlin and AndroidX, with an Android PrintService-first architecture.
+- Updated minimum supported Android version to API 23 (Android 6.0) and target/compile SDK 36.
+- Modernized Gradle configuration and dependencies; added lint/detekt configuration.
+- Ongoing maintenance and bug fixes to keep it working with current Android versions.

+If you came here from the original project, note that documentation below keeps credits but reflects this maintained fork.
+For issues and PRs, please use this repository.

+Note: Maintained fork — last reviewed 2025-08-20.

 ## Original work

 Original work was created by Jon Freeman, it included an app that reacts to the SEND intent to print